-- We hold employees and management accountable for maintaining an Acceptable Worksite - We hire with retention top of mind; we not only focus on ability to do and/or learn the job, but also character/work ethic, the ability to develop/grow with us, and alignment with our values and goals - We onboard new employees so you feel welcome, productive and safe from the outset, and are familiar with our commitments to support your safety and success - Our performance and compensation structure ensure fair treatment of all employees, including equal pay for equal experience, work and performance (refer to our compensation philosophy) - We train our supervisors to provide fair, objective and supportive feedback/performance reviews - In our performance reviews, we evaluate behaviours that contribute to an Acceptable Worksite - We do our best to accommodate family and personal responsibilities (e.g. leave and flexible work hours where operationally possible) - We seek to identify and address barriers to professional development and your ability to reach your potential - We train, support, and mentor employees, providing role models where possible
+- We hold employees and management accountable for maintaining an acceptable workplace. - We ensure that all employees receive the necessary information, instruction, training, and supervision to maintain a safe and healthy work environment in performing their duties. - We structure our performance and compensation framework on objective factors such as experience, responsibility and performance, ensuring fair treatment of all employees. - We train our supervisors to provide fair, objective and supportive feedback and performance reviews. - In our performance reviews, we evaluate behaviours that contribute to an Acceptable Worksite. - We do our best to accommodate family and personal responsibilities where operationally possible (e.g. leave and flexible work hours). - We seek to identify and address barriers to professional development and our employees' ability to reach their potential. - We train, support, and mentor employees, providing role models where possible.

-WORKSITE CULTURE
+WORKPLACE CULTURE

-- We proactively address any expression of bias, stigma, discrimination, harassment, bullying, and hazing - We immediately work to resolve any issues resulting from unacceptable conduct and hold management accountable for effectively responding to concerns brought to their attention - Because we understand and value that our employees are all different, and view things differently, we measure the standards for our Acceptable Worksite by the impact of behaviour, not the intent - We provide training on Builders Code Acceptable Worksite (and what that specifically entails at to all employees at all levels - We educate employees about ongoing awareness of bias and provide a safe environment to bring concerns forward - We clearly communicate expectations about behaviour and encourage you to lead the way by being a role model - We encourage and expect accountability for appropriate handling of conflict, concerns, and issues - We require that sub-contractors and others on our worksite comply with Builders Code Acceptable Worksite
+- We address any known or reported expression of bias, stigma, discrimination, harassment, bullying, and hazing. - We work to resolve any issues resulting from unacceptable conduct and hold management accountable for effectively responding to concerns brought to their attention. - Because we understand and value that our employees are all different and view things differently, we measure the standards of an acceptable worksite by the impact of behaviour, not the intent. - At we provide Builders Code workplace culture training to employees at all levels whenever possible. - We educate employees on bias awareness and provide a safe environment in which to bring concerns forward.

+- We clearly communicate expectations about behaviour and encourage employees to lead the way by example. - We expect accountability for appropriate handling of conflict, concerns, and issues. - We require that subcontractors and others on our worksite comply with the Builders Code Acceptable Worksite standard code of conduct.